-In 2013 the company filed paperwork with the SEC for a spinoff of its newspaper publishing operations (Tribune Publishing) to shareholders.
-The transaction, which was completed in the first half of 2014, allows Tribune Media to focus on its growing television operations and digital properties.
+In 2013 Tribune Company filed paperwork with the SEC for a spinoff of its newspaper publishing operations (to form Tribune Publishing) to shareholders and changed the name of its media and digital business to Tribune Media.
+The transaction, which was completed in the first half of 2014, allowed Tribune Media to focus on its growing television operations and digital properties.